Enjoy some time with the family: most of Paris’s parks and gardens have play areas for children!

-This old-style park has retained a sense of charm that makes it unlike any other park.
+This park has retained a sense of charm that makes it unlike any other park.
 Here, kids are king.
 They have a 19-hectare area full of exciting things to see and do in a luxurious verdant setting.

-Completely renovated in 2010, the Grand Couvert playground is accessible for free.
+The Grand Couvert playground is accessible for free.
 A wooden hut perched in the trees can be reached through nets and climbing.
 After all the effort, a well-deserved descent on a slide.

 And remember, every summer, the Tuileries Gardens turn into a big funfair: it has been hosting the Fête des Tuileries for twenty years.
 A not to be missed family outing!

-Today, activities and traditional games for children are being rethought out.
 New spaces are being imaginatively-designed with fun experimental facilities.

 In the 20th arrondissement, the Parc de Belleville also has a ‘new generation’ park for pre-teens from 8 to 12 years.
 Completely atypical, this climbing trail built on a slope is interspersed with slides, aluminium tubes, climbing nets, climbing area, hatches and balancing beams.